-The following is an extract from his letter:-"The effective strength of the Australian Squadron under my command at present consists of four ships, including my own pendant ship With this force, as at present advised, in the event of war being declared, the interests of eight colonies will have to be cared for, and their commerce as far as possible protected.
+The following is an extract from his letter:-"The effective strength of the Australian Squadron under my command at present consists of four ships, including my own pendant ship-With this force, as at present advised, in the event of war being declared, the interests of eight colonies will have to be cared for, and their commerce as far as possible protected.
 The principal duty of the Commander of a naval force is to meet a hostile squadron wherever it can be found, and endeavour to stop its ravages in limine, and not, by dividing and shutting up his ships in the different ports, to give the enemy the command of the seas, and the power of attacking them separately and in detail.
 He has a right to expect that the principal ports shall be protected by land forces and batteries, either affoat or on shore, sufficiently strong to protect them against an ordinary cruising squadron; and by heading it off, or delaying it, to give him a better chance of intercepting it, and also to afford him a refuge and shelter in case of his being worsted or overpowered in a sea fight.
 To call on ships to protect the ports, instead of the ports the ships, is to invert the obligation, and prevent their performing their proper duties.
 Should the enemy not send a squadron to these seas, but only single cruisers, acting independently against our commerce, corresponding steps would of course be taken; but even then, to enable detached vessels to act with vigor and success, it would be necessary for them to have fortified places to fall back upon in case of need.
-It will be evident from what I have said that I can enter into no engagement to give Hobart Town the preference over any other of the Australian ports, and that the steps I may think it right to take in the event of war being declared must depend on the information received as to the nature of the attack or molestation to be expected; and not properly fortified and protected by its own defences."
+It will be evident from what I have said that I can enter into no engagement to give Hobart Town the preference over any other of the Australian ports, and that the steps I may think it right to take in the event of war being declared must depend on the information received as to the nature of the attack or molestation to be expected; and that on such a wide and extended station no piace can be safe from an isolated attack, and being placed under contribution, which is not properl